-A final appeal may be made by submitting a written appeal to the chief academic officer.
-All decisions by the chief academic officer shall be final and binding upon all parties involved.
+A final appeal may be made to the President's Cabinet by submitting a written appeal to the provost.
+All decisions by the President's Cabinet shall be final and binding upon all parties involved.

 OFFICIAL SUMMONS

 A student who neglects, or disregards, an official request for a conference with a faculty member or an administrative officer, including a request from the Financial Aid or Business Office, will be subject to disciplinary action.
 Such requests may be delivered in person, by telephone, by email through the SCU issued email account, by campus mail, by cell phone text to student verified cell phone number, or by U.S. Postal Service.
 If a student neglects, disregards, or refuses an official summons for a conference with a faculty member or an administrative officer, the student's appeal will be considered closed.